bueltge/addquicktag/readme.txt

 WP-AddQuicktag for WordPress is in originally by [Roel Meurders](http://roel.meurders.nl/ "Roel Meurders").
 The versions of the Repo to AddQuicktag are newer versions, completly rewrite with version 2.0.0 and more functionalities.

 The plugin add the quicktag on default to post types/ID `post`, `page` and `comment`.
-If you will also the plugin for other post types you can use a filter; see the follow example or an example plugin in the [Gist 1595155](https://gist.github.com/1595155).
+If you will also the plugin for other post types you can use a filter; see the follow example, an example plugin in the [Gist 1595155](https://gist.github.com/1595155) or use an example plugin iside this repo, the files end with `.example`.

 	// add custom function to filter hook 'addquicktag_post_types' add_filter( 'addquicktag_post_types', 'my_addquicktag_post_types' );